Modifying the DHCP Options Set Associated with a Net

 This action replaces the DHCP options set with another one, as you can associate a Net with one DHCP options set only at a time.

-When you modify the DHCP options set associated with a Net, the options it contains are automatically applied to both existing VMs and VMs that you launch afterward.
+When you modify the DHCP options set associated with a Net, the options it contains are automatically applied to both existing VMs and VMs that you create afterward.
 Existing VMs apply these options within a few hours after you modify the DHCP options set, depending on their DHCP lease renewal frequency.
 You do not need to restart the VMs.
 You can however force the renewal of your DHCP lease using the dhclient command for Linux VMs, or the ipconfig/renew command for Windows VMs.

 Modifying the DHCP Options Set Associated with a Net Using Cockpit v2

-2. Check the box of the Net you want to associate with the DHCP options set.
+1. In the Nets dashboard, check the box of the Net you want to associate with the DHCP options set.

-3. Click IconEdit Update.
+2. Click IconEdit Update.

 The UPDATE DHCP OPTIONS SET dialog box appears.

-5. Click Update.
+4. Click Update.

 The DHCP options set is associated with the Net and replaces the previous set.